 Although this strategy can save taxes in the current year, Gonzalez cautions that it may create tax problems the following year, particularly if you find yourself in a higher tax bracket.
 You'll have to balance any current tax savings with the taxes you'll have to pay in the future.
 However, if your priority is to reduce this year's taxes, the less income you can realize in the current year, the better.

 Make an IRA contribution

 Contributions to a traditional individual retirement account can be tax-deductible in the year you make them.
-While IRS rules on IRA contributions vary, you can generally deduct the full amount of an IRA contribution if you and your spouse aren't covered by retirement plans at work.
+While different IRS rules on IRA contributions apply to differing situations, you can generally deduct the full amount of an IRA contribution if you and your spouse aren't covered by retirement plans at work.
 If you are, your contribution might be limited based on your adjusted gross income.

 If you qualify, an IRA contribution can be a great way to reduce this year's taxes.
-For example, if you are in the 35 percent tax bracket and make a $5,500 deductible contribution—the maximum amount for 2017—you can save as much as $1,925 in taxes.
+For example, if you are in the 35 percent tax bracket and make a $5,500 deductible contribution—the maximum amount for 2017—you can save as much as $1,925 in taxes based on 2017 tax rates.
 Best of all, you can contribute to an IRA all the way until tax filing day, typically April 15.
 Most other tax-saving strategies must be in place by December 31.

 Gonzalez notes that "in addition to providing a current tax deduction, an IRA defers taxes on earnings and contributions until distribution," which can be a great way to save for retirement.

 Take capital losses

 If you lose money on a capital investment, such as a stock, you can use that loss to reduce your taxes.
 But you’ll have to sell the stock at a loss first, a process known as "realizing" a loss.
 Once you realize a loss, you can use it to offset any realized capital gains you have.
 This allows you to avoid paying tax on your capital gains.